IcarusTheFly/user-management-api/README.md

 ### Task 2: Advanced Server Setup

 I was reading a bit through Fastify's documentation and quickly set up a basic server using TypeScript.
 Now, I had to make a choice on how to organize the routes and controllers.
 Many projects use "routes" and "controllers" folders.
-However, I like more the _screaming architecture_ approach, where every different model / area has its own folder, and inside it we can place controllers, services, etc. From my perspective, this approach makes the project easier to maintain and understand, specially when it gets larger.
+However, I like better the _screaming architecture_ approach, where every different model / area has its own folder, and inside it we can place controllers, services, etc. From my perspective, this approach makes the project easier to maintain and understand, especially when it gets larger.

 ### Task 3: Advanced Database Integration with Prisma and PostgreSQL